Closest beach to Las Vegas – Distance to the Nearest California Beaches

 Although it is land-locked in the Mojave Desert, there are beaches relatively close to Las Vegas that can be reached in a five hour drive.

 And by “beach” I mean, an ocean beach.
-We’re not talking about the beach pool or clubs at Mandalay Bay, for example, nor do we mean a sandy beach at nearby Lake Mead, which is just 35 miles away from Las Vegas.
+We’re not talking about the beach pool at Mandalay Bay, for example, nor do we mean a sandy beach at Lake Las Vegas or nearby Lake Mead, which is just 35 miles away from Las Vegas.

 Nearest Beach to Las Vegas